Jessica Simpson showcased her hot swimsuit body and 70-pound weight loss in a sizzling new photo posted on Instagram Aug. 11.

 Jessica confessed her pregnancy weight gain made her depressed and demoralized.
-"I was so insecure; I couldn't even believe what I weighed," she told ABC News.
+"I was so insecure; I couldn't even believe what I weighed," she said.
 "I don't think I ever expected to see the numbers that I've seen on the scale."

 Simpson's longtime trainer, Harley Pasternak, said the foundation of Jessica's workout routine is daily walking.
-Pasternak also trains Halle Berry, Lady Gaga, and Kim Kardashian.
+Pasternak, author of The Body Reset Diet, also trains Halle Berry, Lady Gaga, and Kim Kardashian.

 'I've Been Every Size On the Planet'